This post may contain affiliate links. Please read our disclosure policy.

 Tips And Variations

-- Allow the brownies to cool completely before transferring them to an airtight container.
-They can be stored at room temperature for up to 3 days or refrigerated for up to a week.
+- At room temperature.
+Allow the zucchini brownies to cool completely and then transfer them to an airtight container.
+They can be stored at room temperature for up to 3 days.

 Pin this now to find it later

-Pin ItZucchini Chocolate Brownies
+Pin ItZucchini Brownies

 Ingredients